samdansk2/assethold/docs/sustenance/sustainable_investment.md

     - This will reduce the risk of investing all the capital at a high price.
     - This will also reduce the risk of keeping all the capital at a low price.

+## Back Testing

+- Back testing is a method to test the effectiveness of a strategy by applying it to historical data.
+-